 “Examining why the levees in New Orleans failed following Hurricane Katrina is a crucial part of our committee’s investigation.
 While some of the flood walls and levees were overtopped, something much more catastrophic happened that was not anticipated.
 Some of the levees and flood walls failed outright, leaving gaping holes through which water rushed uncontrollably into the neighborhoods of New Orleans,” said Senator Collins.
 “This flooding caused enormous destruction and tragic loss of life that would not have occurred if the levees had held.
 The people of New Orleans put their faith in the levee system and unless the cause of this failure is investigated and addressed, New Orleans will remain a city in jeopardy,” Senator Collins added.

-“A lot of the flooding of New Orleans should not have happened, and would not have happened if not for human error and the possibility of malfeasance suggested by one of our witnesses in the design and construction of the city’s levees,” Senator Lieberman said.
+Senator Lieberman said, “A lot of the flooding of New Orleans should not have happened, and would not have happened if not for human error and the possibility of malfeasance suggested by one of our witnesses in the design and construction of the city’s levees,” Lieberman said.
 “Today’s testimony about the inadequacy of the levess to protect the people of New Orleans is as disheartening, as heartbreaking, as infuriating, and ultimately as embarrassing, as the scenes of degradation and despair that we saw in the immediate aftermath of Hurricane Katrina.”

 Both Senators expressed their concern by the fact that the levees were constructed to withstand a category 3 hurricane.
 But while Katrina was only a category 1 when it hit parts of New Orleans, the levees still failed, causing 80 percent of the city to flood, more than twice as much as would have occurred had the levees held.